The Lean Product Process: #2 Formulating Your Value Proposition

 Surveys

 Probably the most widely used validation tool is the survey.
-While the user interviews count as a qualitative tool, surveys and quantitative.
+While the user interviews count as a qualitative tool, surveys are quantitative.

 Many product teams wrongly use surveys in the problem validation stage as a substitute for interviews.
 The problem with this is that it assumes we already know the questions we need to ask of our users.
 Furthermore, because you also need to offer response options, it assumes we already know the answers.
 As we learned from the last article, the problem validation stage focuses on discovering the unbeknown.
 And for that purpose, interviews are a much more suitable tool since we can ask follow up questions and dig deeper.